 But what about the reverse relationship?
 Can consuming certain foods make us more stressed?
 In general, it’s not that simple.
 Most foods that are touted as stress-inducing demons have not actually been studied by reputable researchers, and those that have been studied haven’t produced enough solid evidence to warrant us warning our patients about them.
 Here are a few of the foods that have been studied recently and the results of these studies:

-Caffeine: Research shows that caffeine can keep cortisol levels from falling, but this does not prove a causal relationship between caffeine and stress.
+- Caffeine: Research shows that caffeine can keep cortisol levels from falling, but this does not prove a causal relationship between caffeine and stress.

-Alcohol: About 3 well-defined studies have come to the same conclusion: Heavy drinking does lead to increased cortisol output.
+- Alcohol: About 3 well-defined studies have come to the same conclusion: Heavy drinking does lead to increased cortisol output.
 Again, this does not prove a causal relationship.

-Sugar: Evidence is very weak that consuming sugary foods actually causes stress.
+- Sugar: Evidence is very weak that consuming sugary foods actually causes stress.

 Chronic stress can in fact lead to increased appetite, but we must recognize that mental health is not our area of expertise as dietitians.
 Encourage patients to seek out help from a psychologist or psychiatrist as necessary.
 It may be appropriate to explain that working to control one’s stress may aid in the weight loss process.

-Encourage patients to pay attention to hunger and satiety cues.
+- Encourage patients to pay attention to hunger and satiety cues.
 Explain the concept of emotional eating and teach them to pay attention to whether they are eating because they are hungry or because they are stressed or bored.

-Research has not yet shown us that there are foods that cause stress.
+- Research has not yet shown us that there are foods that cause stress.
 Continue to teach patients about consuming a balanced diet full of fruits, vegetables, and whole grains.

 And most importantly… The relationship between stress and weight gain is correlational, not causal!
 There are many other factors affecting weight gain and loss.
 Emphasize to patients that in the face of stress, there are still other things they can be doing to work towards weight loss.
 They are not helpless.